Dukewendo/Logbook2025/README.md

 E.G a product document will contain 'title', 'decription' and 'price' fields.
 Each field is a key-value pair e.g prce: 26, title: "Learning Node"

+#### Express is a framework tha acts as a light layer atop of Node.js web server making it easier to develop Node.js applications.

+It simplifies the API of Node.js, adds helpful features, helps organises our application's functionality with middleware and routing and many others.

+#### CORS stands for Cross-Origin Resource Sharing
+By default modern browsers don't allow frontend clients to talk to REST APIs - they will block requests sent from clients to the server as a secrity measure to make sure client-side browser javascript code can only talk to their own allowed server and not to some other servers that could potentially be malicious code.

+To circumvent this we can enable CORS checking.
+The CORS package provides and Express middleware that can enable CORS.

+#### The DOTENV dependency loads environmental variables from the process.env  file instead of setting environment variables on our development machne  which simplifies development.